 One of the strangest things about the visa process, is that you have to PROVE you are in a real relationship.
 Even though you know it’s real, when you send the package off to USCIS, you can’t help but wonder ‘what if they think it’s fake?’.
 How can you prove that you love someone when it’s how you feel in your heart?
 You have to get that feeling onto paper and in an official way.
 The i130 visa application requires you to provide ‘Evidence of a Bonafide Marriage’.
-Our pack has since been accepted, so what I included was obviously satisfactory.
+Our pack has since been accepted, so what I included was obviously satisfactory and I also share with you a copy of my i-130 affidavit sample!
 I’m not an immigration specialist, I’m just sharing my experience, please check against official websites in case of changes.

 Yesterday was Valentine’s Day.
 When you’re in a long distance relationship, Valentine’s Day isn’t really any different from any other day!
 Me and my other half aren’t bothered about celebrating it.
 It holds no real relevance to us (it’s not a day where we met, got engaged and it’s not our wedding anniversary), we’ve spent the last 3 apart and don’t need a certain day to let each other know that we love them.
 Distance makes us feel a bit like a power couple.
 If we can get through this temporary situation, surely we can get through anything that life throws at us.
 Here are 5 qualities that make long distance couples the strongest in the world!

 Because of our situation, it was easier for us to get married in a registry office.
 We were allowed to choose two readings for during our ceremony BUT they weren’t allowed to contain any mention of religion.
 I had no idea where to start so randomly searched for quotes in Pinterest and Google that would suit a marriage of a long distance couple.
 The ‘Apache Wedding Blessing’ was on the short list, but these were the two that turned out perfect for us!